-- A. In patient with ETT or advanced airway: place ETCO2 detector in-line between airway adaptor and BVM after airway positioned and secured - B. Patients without ETT or advanced airway in place: place ETCO2 cannula on patient.
-May be placed under CPAP or NRB facemask - C. Assess and document both capnography waveform and ETCO2 value
+- A. In patient with endotracheal intubation or advanced airway: place end-tidal carbon dioxide (EtCO2) detector in-line between airway adaptor and bag-valve after airway positioned and secured - B. Patients without endotracheal intubation or advanced airway in place: place EtCO2 cannula on patient.
+May be placed under CPAP, bag-valve, or non-rebreather facemask - C. Assess and document both capnography waveform and EtCO2 value

-- A. To understand and interpret capnography, remember the 3 determinants of ETCO2:
+- A. To understand and interpret capnography, remember the 3 determinants of EtCO2:

 - 1. Alveolar ventilation

 - 2. Pulmonary perfusion

 - 3. Metabolism

-- B. Sudden loss of ETCO2:
+- B. Sudden loss of EtCO2:

 - 1. Tube dislodged

 - 2. Circuit disconnected

 - 3. Cardiac arrest

-- C. High ETCO2 (> 45)
+- C. High EtCO2 (> 45 mmHg)

 - 1. Hypoventilation/CO2 retention

-- D. Low ETCO2 (< 25)
+- D. Low EtCO2 (< 25 mmHg)

 - 1. Hyperventilation

 - 2. Low perfusion: shock, PE, sepsis

 - E. Cardiac Arrest:

-- 1. In low-pulmonary blood flow states, such as cardiac arrest, the primary determinant of ETCO2 is blood flow, so ETCO2 is a good indicator of quality of CPR
+- 1. In low-pulmonary blood flow states, such as cardiac arrest, the primary determinant of EtCO2 is blood flow, so EtCO2 is a good indicator of quality of CPR

-- 2. If ETCO2 is dropping, change out person doing chest compressions
+- 2. If EtCO2 is dropping, change out person doing chest compressions

-- 3. In cardiac arrest, if ETCO2 not > 10 mmHg after 20 minutes of good CPR, this likely reflects very low CO2 production and is associated with poor outcome
+- 3. In cardiac arrest, if EtCO2 not >10 mmHg after 20 minutes of good CPR, this likely reflects very low CO2 production and is associated with poor outcome

-- 4. Sudden rise in EtCO2 may be an indicator of ROSC
+- 4. Sudden rise in EtCO2 may be an indicator of return of spontaneous circulation